timitaiwo/Infrastructure-Monitoring-AI/README.md

 # Final-Year-Project
-My Final Year Project that explores the application artificial intelligence to infrastructure monitoring Work in Progress
+My Final Year Project that explores the application artificial intelligence to infrastructure monitoring <br>
+Work in Progress